-Once recycled, you will be credited for the amount of gold that you provided.
+Once recycled, the client is credited for the amount of gold that they provided.
 The price is based on the karat of the gold and the market value of the gold on the day that it is refined.

 Labour associated with recycling your gold jewellery:

 - Gem Identification - $30/stone

 Good to Note: Some clients ask about reusing their gold rather than recycling it.
 This is possible, but often does not get as good a result as recycling your old metal and using the pure gold that comes from recycling.
 This is because your old gold jewellery may have solder in it (especially chains), may become a less favorable colour after being re-melted, or may produce pits (small pores holes in the metal) when it is re-melted.